tombatron/NReJSON/README.md

 ## Major Changes in Version 4.0

 - All deprecated RedisJson commands have been removed.

+- Introduced `PathedResult<TResult>` in order to handle commands which can return multiple results based on a provided JSONPath specification.
+- **BREAKING CHANGE** : `JsonGet` and `JsonGetAsync` now return an instance of `PathedResult<TResult>`.
 - Removed ability to associate a JSON object with an index using the `JsonSet` and `JsonSetAsync` methods.
 - Changed param array in `JsonArrayAppend` and `JsonArrayAppendAsync` to be an array of type `object`.
 - Changed `jsonScalar` parameter in `JsonArrayIndexOf` and `JsonArrayIndexOfAsync` to be of type `object`.
 - Changed param array in `JsonArrayInsert` and `JsonArrayInsertAsync` to be an array of type `object`.

 ## Major Changes in Version 3.0